rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Is understanding of pattern match and currying formulas more or less important than knowing, say, the `kubectr` command?
 The answer I recommend is: both are important.
 To finish your assignment you have to know `kubectr`, to finish it well you would benefit from understanding the principles.
 Given limited resources "have to" wins over "benefit from" every time.
-Learning, especially learning the principles has to happen outside of the project work.
+Learning the principles needs to happen outside of the project work.

 There are 2 reasons why FP is hard.
 One: it is simply hard (has a decent surface area but is also deep), two: it is different.
 It requires a shift in how developer thinks.
 This shift is especially hard if the developer can only practice imperative